marcopdonoso/Product-preview-card-component/README.md

 ### What I learned

-One thing that I learn doing this project by using only CSS custom properties and without Flexbox near Grid, is to centering elements using a combination of absolute positioning and the transform property with translate function.
+One thing I learned doing this project, using only CSS custom properties and no Flexbox or Grid, is to center elements using a combination of absolute positioning and the transform property with the translate function.

 This is an example of that: